Pathorse/TTK4145---Sanntidsprogrammering/README.md

     delay 5.0;
     Put_Line("Calculation does not converge");
 then abort
-    -- This calculation should finish in 5.0 seconds;
-    -- if not, it is assumed to diverge.
+    -- This calculation should finish in 5.0 seconds -- if not, it is assumed to diverge Horribly_complicated_Recursive_Function(X,Y);
-    Horribly_complicated_Recursive_Function(X,Y);
 end select;
 ```